Code-Institute-Submissions/WaterfordGreenway/README.md

 A redesign of the website for the recently opened Waterford Greenway.

+Current website can be viewed [here](http://www.visitwaterfordgreenway.com/)

 ## Qualification
-I do not own copyright for these images, and this is an exercise purely for educational purposes, do not reproduce.
+I do not own copyright for these images, and this is an exercise purely for educational purposes.
+Do not reproduce.

 ## Getting Started
 This project does not need any installation.
-A live demo is being hosted on [Heroku](https://com-waterford-greenway.herokuapp.com/index.html)
+A live demo is being hosted on [Heroku](https://com-waterford-greenway.herokuapp.com/index.html).

 ## Built With